 The effect of the negative results of the Golem effect include

-More often than not, employees who are recipients of the Golem effect treatment leave their organisation to have some sort of mental sanity or freedom from the system’s constant, unspoken cognitive battery.
+More often than not, employees who are recipients of the Golem effect treatment leave their organization to have some sort of mental sanity or freedom from the system’s constant, unspoken/or verbal cognitive torture.

 Educational facilities also have a role to play in preventing the Golem effect from taking root in their environment, because of the following implications ;